edgexfoundry/edgex-docs/docs_src/api/core/Ch-APICoreConfigurationAndRegistry.md

 EdgeX uses the 3rd party Consul microservice as the implementations for Configuration and Registry.
 The RESTful APIs are provided by Consul directly, and several communities supply Consul client libraries for different programming languages, including Go (official), Python, Java, PHP, Scala, Erlang/OTP, Ruby, Node.js, and C\#.

-!!! edgey "EdgeX 2.0"
-    New for Edgex 2.0 is Secure Consul when running EdgeX in secure mode.
-See the [Secure Consul](../../../security/Ch-Secure-Consul) section for more details.

 For the client libraries of different languages, please refer to the list on this page: